 Finally, there are numerous opportunities for improving the passenger experience post-flight too:

 Losing luggage can be highly distressing for customers.
-But, an airline that offers a personalised experience can give that customer much more peace of mind.
+But, an airline that offers a personalized experience can give that customer much more peace of mind.
 Push notifications which the customer receives via email or SMS could inform them of the physical location of their bags at any one time so they understand where it is and how long it will take to receive it

-Personalised marketing emails and comms
+Personalized marketing emails and comms

-There’s huge potential for providing improved personalisation with post-flight marketing emails which improve engagement with your brand.
+There’s huge potential for providing improved personalization with post-flight marketing emails which improve engagement with your brand.
 Think a “welcome home from your trip” SMS, or an email proposing by anticipation a compensation in case of disruption instead of being reactive to a complaint..

-Personalisation as part of airline digital transformation
+Personalization as part of airline digital transformation